 The Senior Seminar

 In your senior year, you must enroll in the course designated as the American Studies Senior Seminar.
 The topic of the seminar, an interdisciplinary course housed in one of the major cooperating departments, varies every year.
-For the 2019-2020 academic year, the seminar will be offered in Spring 2020 and taught by Christina Klein of the English Department.
-The course is required for completion of the minor; admissions will be by permission of the instructor or the director of the American Studies Program.
+For the 2020-2021 academic year, the seminar will be offered in Fall 2020 and taught by Christina Klein of the English Department.
+The course is required for completion of the minor.